rajko-horvat/OpenCiv1/README.md

 <img src="src/Resources/Screenshots/MacOSX.png" alt="MacOSX OS" width="260" /></p>
 <li>The game logic is <b>Based on original DOS Civilization game version 475.05</b> disassembly.</li>
 <li>The game is still very popular and easy to play.
 But the obsoletness of DOS or Windows 16-bit platform and the bugs that have never been fixed are hindering the popularity of the game.</li>
-<li>The news, discussions about this project and releases are published regularly on <a href="https://forums.civfanatics.com/threads/rewrite-of-civilization-1-source-code-openciv1-project.682623/" target="_blank">Civilization Fanatics Forum page</a></li>
+<li>The news, discussions about this project and release news are published regularly on <a href="https://forums.civfanatics.com/threads/rewrite-of-civilization-1-source-code-openciv1-project.682623/" target="_blank">Civilization Fanatics Forum page</a></li>
 </ul>

 ## Copyright considerations